 Scott Eliason, MD, CCHP-MH, Regional Psychiatric Director for Idaho through Corizon Correctional Health Care talks about polydipsia, its various manifestations, and management in the correctional setting.
-He is presenting this topic along with Mark Fleming, PhD, CCHP-MH at the 2015 NCCHC Spring Conference on Correctional Health Care in New Orleans, April 11-14.
-Learn more about the conference and register HERE.
+He presented this topic along with Mark Fleming, PhD, CCHP-MH at the 2015 NCCHC Spring Conference on Correctional Health Care in New Orleans, April 11-14.

 Psychogenic polydipsia, excessive fluid-seeking, is a life-threatening condition that is more common than believed and very difficult to manage in the correctional environment.
 The excess water consumed in this state leads to hyponatremia; a diluted sodium level.
 The low sodium then results in water intoxication; a condition that causes neurological symptoms as the brain swells with fluid.
 Patients exhibit behavior changes, confusion, slurred speech, and, if left untreated, progress to seizures and death.

 Excessive thirst can result from the hyperglycemia of untreated diabetes, a significant blood loss, dehydration, or bodily fluid shift such as from kidney failure.
 This symptom resolves once the condition is managed and fluid balance returns to normal.
 Psychogenic polydipsia, however, is a condition of psychological rather than physiologic origin.
 When the intake of water exceeds the body’s ability to manage it, imbalance ensues.

 Schizophrenia is one of the most common causes of psychogenic polydipsia with as many as 20% of schizophrenic patients having some periods of polydipsia and up to 5% compulsively drinking enough water to lead to self-induced water intoxication.